 The heart has four chambers - two atria and two ventricles.
 The walls of these chambers are mainly made of special heart muscle.
 The chambers have to squeeze (contract) in the correct order for the heart to pump blood correctly with each heartbeat.

 The sequence of each normal heartbeat is as follows:

 - The sinoatrial (SA) node in the right atrium is a tiny inbuilt timer.
 It fires off an electrical impulse at regular intervals.
 (About 60-80 per minute when you rest, and faster when you exercise.
 This controls the heart rate.)
 Each impulse spreads across both atria.
 This causes them to contract and pump blood through one-way valves into the ventricles.

 - The AV bundle splits into two - a right and a left branch.
-These then split into many tiny fibres (Purkinje's system) which conducts the electrical impulse throughout the ventricles.
+These then split into the Purkinje's system (many tiny fibres) which conducts the electrical impulse throughout the ventricles.
 This makes the ventricles contract and pump blood through one-way valves into large arteries:

 - The artery going from the right ventricle (pulmonary artery) takes blood to the lungs.